DiamondLightSource/tickit/fix-http-adapter/_sources/user/how-to/use-command-wrappers.rst.txt

     P?
 T?
     Request does not match any known command

-This is the usecase of ``SplittingInterpreter``.
-This splits a message into multiple sub-messages and then passes them on to another interprerter that it wraps.
+This is the use-case of ``SplittingInterpreter``.
+This splits a message into multiple sub-messages and then passes them on to another interpreter that it wraps.
 Wrapping the adapter's ``CommandInterprerter`` as

 .. code-block:: python

     SplittingInterpreter(CommandInterpreter(), delimiter=b" ")

 with the rest of the adapter unchanged, allows for interpreting commands separated by a space: